splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     cd /path/to/your/docker-compose-file

 #.
-Pull the latest images
+Pull the latest images:

    .. code:: shell